MIRI MRS Spectroscopy of a Late M Star

 Main article: MIRI MRS Mosaics

 For this observation, we are interested only in the mid-infrared spectrum of a single star.
 The science target is not extended, so there is no need to perform mosaicking on the target.

 Main article: MIRI MRS Dithering

-Dithering increases the MRS' sampling both spatially and spectrally, so it is desirable to include dithering in MRS observations.
+Dithering increases the MRS's sampling both spatially and spectrally, so it is desirable to include dithering in MRS observations.
 Here, we use a 4-point dither pattern optimized for a point source at all wavelengths.
-In APT, the negative direction is chosen for the MRS point source dithering pattern, though the choice of positive versus negative direction in this case does not matter since there is no local structure on the sky that we anticipate needing to avoid or include in the field-of-view.
+In APT, the negative direction is chosen for the MRS point source dithering pattern, though the choice of positive versus negative direction in this case does not matter since there is no local structure on the sky that we anticipate needing to avoid or to include in the field of view.

 Main article: MIRI MRS Dedicated Sky Observations